GeorgeDaoud3/SOFE3980U-Lab4/README.md

 The Other way is to create a customized job by providing a script (**Jenkinsfile**) that describes the Job as a pipeline of stages that would be executed.
 This method is more flexible.
 The Jenkinsfile already exists in the repository at the path /BinaryCalculatorWebapp/.
 1. Watch this video about [the pipeline syntax]( https://www.youtube.com/watch?v=pzbrVVy6ul4)
 2. Read the file [/BinaryCalculatorWebapp/Jenkinsfile](/BinaryCalculatorWebapp/Jenkinsfile)
-    * It defines a pipelines of tasks
+    * It defines a pipeline of tasks
-    * The first stage in the pipeline is called, **Init**.
+    * The first stage in the pipeline is called **Init**.
 This will print a welcome string and list the current directory that contains the cloned repository.
     * The second stage, **test**, runs the test cases for the project defined at the path **./BinaryCalculatorWebapp/**.
     * The third stage, **build**, builds the project defined at the path **./BinaryCalculatorWebapp/**.
-    * The last stage, **Deploy**, is a dummy stage that only display a string
+    * The last stage, **Deploy**, is a dummy stage that only displays a string
 3. Go to Jenkins' **Dashboard**.
 Click **New Item**.
 Name it **BinaryCalculator_pipeline**.
 Choose the type to be **Pipeline**.
 4. In the configuration page,
    1. In the **Triggers** section, check **GitHub hook trigger for GITScm polling**.